JemiBrown/CodeDiary/README.md

  # CodeDiary
 Adventures in Coding

+9.16.21 - Messed with bootsrap templates. realized I have no clue how to upload stuff to GitHub.

 9.13.21 - Trying to figure out how to upload local websites that I've been creating, with no luck.

 9.10.21 - built a landing page for Ice Event Center